QuTech-Delft/squidasm/docs/source/tutorial/section1_Basics.rst

 It is possible to request and use local qubits, without generating entanglement with a remote node.
 This is done by initializing a  ``Qubit`` object from ``netqasm.sdk.qubit``.
-This initialization requires the user to pass the NetQASM connection, as instructions need to be sent to the quantum network controller that a particular qubit is reset and marked as in use.
+This initialization requires the user to pass the NetQASM connection, as instructions need to be sent to the QNPU that a particular qubit is reset and marked as in use.
 We can use the ``Qubit`` object to create an EPR pair with both qubits on the same node:

 .. code-block:: python